Augmentative and alternative communication: History

 Rapid progress in hardware and software development continued, including projects funded by the European Community.
 The first commercially available dynamic screen speech generating devices were developed in the 1990s.
 At the same time synthesized speech was becoming available in more languages.
 Software programs were developed that allowed the computer-based production of communication boards.
 High-tech devices have continued to reduce in size and weight, while increasing accessibility and capacities.
 Modern communication devices can also enable users to access the internet and some can be used as environmental control devices for independent access of TV, radio, telephone etc.

+On July 25, 2024, Jennifer Wexton became the first member of the House of Representatives to have a model of her voice generated by artificial intelligence speak for her on the House floor, which made her the first member of the House of Representatives to use any AAC device on the House floor.
+The model said in part, “My battle with progressive Supranuclear palsy, or PSP, has robbed me of my ability to use my full voice and move around in the ways that I used to”.

 Future directions for AAC focus on improving device interfaces, reducing the cognitive and linguistic demands of AAC, and the barriers to effective social interaction.
 AAC researchers have challenged manufacturers to develop communication devices that are more appealing aesthetically, with greater options for leisure and play and that are easier to use.
 The rapid advances in smartphone and tablet computer technologies has the potential to radically change the availability of economical, accessible, flexible communication devices, which can generate astonishing results; however, the user interfaces are needed that meet the various physical and cognitive challenges of AAC users.
 Android and other open source operating systems, provide opportunities for small communities, such as AAC, to develop the accessibility features and software required.
 Other promising areas of development include the access of communication devices using signals from movement recognition technologies that interpret body motions, or electrodes measuring brain activity, and the automatic transcription of dysarthric speech using speech recognition systems.
 Utterance-based systems, in which frequent utterances are organized in sets to improve the speed of communication exchange, are also in development.
 Similarly, research has focused on the provision of timely access to vocabulary and conversation appropriate for specific interactions.
 Natural language generation techniques have been investigated, including the use of logs of past conversations with conversational partners, data from a user's schedule and from real-time Internet vocabulary searches, as well as information about location from global positioning systems and other sensors.
 However, despite the frequent focus on technological advances in AAC, practitioners are urged to retain the focus on the communication needs of the AAC users: "The future for AAC will not be driven by advances in technology, but rather by how well we can take advantage of those advancements for the enhancement of communicative opportunities for individuals who have complex communication needs".